Banknotes of the Republic of Ireland: 1992–2001: Series C banknotes

-This series of notes called "Series C" was the outcome of a limited competition, held in 1991, to which nine Irish artists were invited.
+This series of notes, called "Series C", was the outcome of a limited competition, held in 1991, to which nine Irish artists were invited.
 The winner and designer of the series was Robert Ballagh.
-This series of notes had denominations of £5, £10, £20, £50 and £100.
+The notes were in denominations of £5, £10, £20, £50 and £100.
 No Irish pound note was designed because the currency had had a coin of this value since 1990.
 This series was introduced at short notice, with the £20 note being the first to be issued, following widespread forgery of the Series B £20 note.
 The last banknote of the Series C issue was a £50 note that was issued in 2001.

-The theme for this series was people who'd contributed to the formation of modern Ireland.
-To this effect, it includes politicians, a literary figure, and a religious figure.
+The theme for this series was people who had contributed to the formation of modern Ireland.
+It included politicians, a literary figure, and a religious figure.
 To avoid potential factional and sectarian issues with the notes, only uncontroversial political figures were chosen.